-5. Distance Learning Advisory Committee, DLAC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Provost/VPAA
+Distance Learning Advisory Committee, DLAC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Provost/VPAA

 - a.
 Purpose: This committee serves as a think-tank for and oversight body of the Assistant Vice President for Technology Enhanced Education.
 This committee serves as a think-tank for and oversight body of all university policies and practices concerning recruitment, retention, progression, and graduation of students.
 The committee exists to ensure the academic rigor of and faculty autonomy over the curriculum delivered to the students.
-The committee also exists to serve specific groups of students that require individualized service, e.g., transfer students, first-year students, commuting students, residential students, adult-learners, non-traditional students, etc. - Membership: TF 20: Two representatives each from all degree granting colleges.
+The committee also exists to serve specific groups of students that require individualized service, e.g., transfer students, first-year students, commuting students, residential students, adult-learners, non-traditional students, etc. - b.
+Membership: - 1.
+TF 20: Two representatives each from all degree granting colleges. - 2.
 Representative from Distance Learning Center (non-voting). - c.
-Meetings: A least once per semester.
+Meetings: Meets at least once per semester. - d.
+Term: 2 years

-6. Diversity & International Faculty/Students Committee, DIFSC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Chief Diversity Officer
+Diversity & International Faculty/Students Committee, DIFSC (permanent) - assigned to the Faculty Senate and advisory to the Faculty Senate and the Chief Diversity Officer